4d-Tools/asploit-2.0/README.md

 5.IT SUPPORTS SPOOFING WITH  REDIECTION WITH JS HTML CSS IMAGE REPLACEMENT ATTACKS

-6.IT HAS PRE-INSTALLED NGROK ON IT (COMING IN NEXT VERSION!!)
+6.IT HAS PRE-INSTALLED NGROK And SQLMAP ON IT

-7.IT SIZE IS NOW 15.03 MB AS IT CONTAINS NG-ROK BUILT IN
+7.IT SIZE IS NOW 22.00 MB AS IT CONTAINS NG-ROK BUILT IN

 # INSTALLTION INSTRUCTIONS